Blanka Lipińska: Biography

 Prior to becoming an author, Lipińska worked as a therapist-hypnotist.
 She enjoys sports and fitness as well as sailing.
+She has several tattoos including depictions of her parents and brother.

+In 2020, she was ranked among the "50 most influential Polish women" by the Wprost magazine.
+From 2020 to 2023, she appeared on the list of the Best Female Personal Brands compiled by Polish edition of Forbes Women magazine.

 Works

 Lipińska's three books are part of a trilogy.
 They were first published in Polish.
-An English translation of the first book was released in January 2021, with the second, That Day, due in 2022.
+An English translation of the first book was released in January 2021, with the second, That Day, in 2022.
 The events in all three books occur within a few months of each other.
 Lipińska said that the inspiration for her erotic trilogy was Fifty Shades of Grey and a personal holiday trip to Sicily.
 She has described the works as semi-autobiographical.